Lekssz/rl_trading_agent/README.md

 Institution: Kingston University London
 Start Date: July 2025
 Expected Submission: October 2025

+I used an AI assistant to draft scaffolding for ingestion/cleaning; all code was reviewed, modified, and validated by me.

 **📌Notes
 This project is conducted under academic supervision.